Updates, commentary, training and advice on immigration and asylum law

 (f) confirm whether the Academic Technology Approval Scheme (ATAS) requirement in Appendix ATAS applies.

-The would-be Expansion Worker must not submit their visa application more than three months before the start date on the CoS, and the CoS must be used within three months of the date it is assigned.
-A CoS is “used” when a valid immigration application is submitted which cites the CoS number.
+The would-be expansion worker must not submit their visa application more than three months before the start date on the certificate of sponsorship, and the certificate of sponsorship must be used within three months of the date it is assigned.
+A certificate of sponsorship is “used” when a valid immigration application is submitted which cites the certificate of sponsorship number.

-The guidance tells sponsors that “You will only be permitted to sponsor as many people as you genuinely need to establish your business in the UK, up to a maximum of 5.
-Your CoS allocation will therefore not be higher than 5 at any time”.
+The guidance tells sponsors that “You will only be permitted to sponsor as many people as you genuinely need to establish your business in the UK, up to a maximum of 10.
+Your [certificate of sponsorship] allocation will therefore not be higher than 10 at any time”.
 The allocation will also be reduced to zero after two years.
 That is because the Home Office expects the company to have established its UK trading presence by then and to have no further need of expansion workers.

 Skill level

-The job that the applicant will be doing in the UK, as stated on the CoS, must be listed as eligible for the Global Business Mobility routes in Appendix Skilled Occupations.
+The job that the applicant will be doing in the UK, as stated on the certificate of sponsorship, must be listed as eligible for the global business mobility routes in Appendix Skilled Occupations.
 These are roles considered to require at least an undergraduate degree.
-Table 1 of the Appendix has a column saying “eligible for GBM”?
-Table 2 lists occupations which are “eligible for the Global Business Mobility routes unless otherwise stated”.

 The Appendix Global Business Mobility rules allow Home Office caseworkers to reject a visa application if they think the person will not really be doing work that qualifies as a skilled occupation:

 UKX 6.2.
-The decision maker must not have reasonable grounds to believe the sponsor has chosen a less appropriate occupation code for any of the following reasons:
+The decision maker must not have reasonable grounds to believe the sponsor has chosen a less appropriate SOC 2020 occupation code for any of the following reasons:

-(a) the most appropriate occupation code is not eligible under the Global Business Mobility routes; or
+(a) the most appropriate SOC 2020 occupation code is not eligible under the Global Business Mobility routes; or

-(b) the most appropriate occupation code has a higher going rate than the proposed salary.
+(b) the most appropriate SOC 2020 occupation code has a higher going rate than the proposed salary.

 UKX 6.3.
 To support the assessment in UKX 6.2, the decision maker may, in particular, consider: